 Pink cheeked, she snatched her wand and grated, "I've got powers too…Flipendo!"

 His cauldron overturned, sending his perfectly done solution onto the dungeon floor.
 The outraged boy grabbed his wand.
 A firm hand prevented him from jinxing.
 Realising that the whole class was hushed and watching avidly, Septimus listened in dread while the Potions Master said in a dire tone, "Evanesco" Giving his erring students a gimlet stare, the boy's father continued, "I expect better from advanced students, Miss Weasley.
 Mr. Snape.
 Twenty points from both your houses and tonight, after dinner, return for Detention."

 While the rest of the class filled and labeled flagons for testing, Septimus tried to make Athena feel as wretched as he did by staring at her back.
 Her shoulder blades twitched.
 His smile was wiped away by the bizarre mental image of her sitting on the stool in a pink brassiere and panties that should've clashed horribly with her hair and freckles but instead… Shaking his head, unnerved, he stared down at his table until the class was dismissed.

-Sitting up straight, the teen protested, "That's not fair, I'm Quidditch Captain!"
+"That's not fair, I'm Quidditch Captain!"
 His father's expression told him the wizard knew that full well, and was using it as leverage.
-Simultaneously resentful and admiring, Septimus agreed, "Yes sir.
+Simultaneously resentful and admiring, Septimus agreed, "Yes, sir.
 May I be excused?"

 His father nodded and then said quietly, "Sometimes anger is a defense against fear.
 If you face what you fear, then anger…and the rash actions that result from it…will control you no longer.
 Do you understand?"